zsievers/Quiz-App/README.md

 loader and the @keyframe & animation tags to make the loader spin.

 ```
 animation: spin 2s linear infinite;
 ```
-I created a border then add animation linear infine so that it makes a loop every 2 seconds.
+- I created a border then add animation linear infine so that it makes a loop every 2 seconds.
+Using the @keyframe spin tag allows you take control how full of a rotation it can make.
 ```
 @keyframes spin {
     0% {